 8. Managing Your Weets

-To successfully communicate with your remote teams, you’ll need to establish a channel and invite all the relevant members on board.
+Collaborating effectively with your remote teams requires you to establish a channel and invite all the relevant members on board.
 To avoid a situation where some members take a week to update their progress, it’s recommended to set expectations on when to send/receive updates or feedback.

 9. Closing Comments